Blalock–Thomas–Taussig shunt

-The Blalock–Thomas–Taussig shunt (commonly called the Blalock–Taussig shunt) is a surgical procedure used to increase blood flow to the lungs in some forms of congenital heart disease.
-These conditions, in which a child is born with an abnormal heart include pulmonary atresia and Tetralogy of Fallot and are common causes of blue baby syndrome.
+The Blalock–Thomas–Taussig shunt (BTT shunt), previously known as the Blalock–Taussig Shunt (BT shunt), is a surgical procedure used to increase blood flow to the lungs in some forms of congenital heart disease such as pulmonary atresia and tetralogy of Fallot, which are common causes of blue baby syndrome.
 The procedure involves connecting a branch of the subclavian artery or carotid artery to the pulmonary artery.
-In modern practice, this procedure is temporarily used to direct blood flow to the lungs and relieve cyanosis while the infant is waiting for corrective or definitive surgery.
-The Blalock–Thomas-Taussig shunt is used in the first step of the three stage palliation (The Norwood Procedure).
+In modern practice, this procedure is temporarily used to direct blood flow to the lungs and relieve cyanosis while the infant is waiting for corrective or definitive surgery when their heart is larger.
+The BTT shunt is used in the first step of the three-stage palliation (the Norwood procedure).

 Alternatives

-While the originally described Blalock-Taussig shunt directly connected the subclavian and pulmonary arteries, in contemporary practice a modified version of the procedure is more commonly used.
-In the modified Blalock Taussig shunt a length of artificial tubing typically made from PTFE (Gore-tex) is sewn between either the subclavian or the carotid artery and the corresponding side branch of the pulmonary artery.
-This modification removes the need to cut off blood supply and making it easier to regulate the blood flow to the lungs.
+While the originally described Blalock–Thomas–Taussig shunt directly connected the subclavian and pulmonary arteries, in contemporary practice a modified version of the procedure, the mBTT shunt, is more commonly used.
+In the modified Blalock–Thomas–Taussig shunt, a length of artificial tubing typically made from PTFE (Teflon) is sewn between either the subclavian or the carotid artery and the corresponding side branch of the pulmonary artery.
+This modification removes the need to cut off blood supply and makes it easier to regulate the blood flow to the lungs.
 Some centers now use a shunt directly from the right ventricle to the pulmonary artery, a Sano shunt.
-This is done to avoid the reduced diastolic blood flow in the coronary circulation associated with the Blalock-Thomas-Taussig shunt.
+This is done to avoid the reduced diastolic blood flow in the coronary circulation associated with the mBTT shunt.